 Nutrition Security and Health in Virginia

-Education and behavior change are not sufficient to reduce these health disparities, and often shift the blame back to these already marginalized communities.
-We view nutrition security as partnering to increase access to culturally relevant, nutritious foods and to alter the built environment, making the healthy choice the easier choice so that everyone, regardless of race or zip code, has the right to achieve their full health potential.
+Education and behavior change are not sufficient to reduce these health disparities and often shift the blame back to these already marginalized communities.
+We view nutrition security as partnering to increase access to culturally relevant, nutritious foods and altering the built environment to make the healthy choice the easy choice so that everyone has the right to achieve their full health potential.

 Virginia Ag Food Assistance Program

 On June 30th, Governor Northam visited the Capital Area Food Bank (Lorton warehouse) to sign the Virginia Ag Food Assistance Program (VFAP) bill.
 The bill is designed to increase access to healthy, affordable food in Virginia’s food bank system.

 The legislation will work in tandem with Virginia’s food crop donation tax credit by making funds available to farmers to cover the fixed costs — such as harvesting, processing, packaging, and transporting — surplus product to Virginia’s seven regional food banks for distribution.

 FeedVA.org is Virginia’s one-stop shop for connecting with food access stakeholders, exploring interactive data maps, and finding resources to support the food system in your community.

 Milk is one of the most requested yet least donated items to Virginia’s food banks.
 On average, the families coming to our food pantries receive less than 1 gallon of milk per year.

 Beginning in 2019, the Federation of Virginia Food Banks has made more milk available than ever before through the Milk for Good program.
 Your contributions will go directly toward the purchase of fresh, locally processed, nutrient-rich milk.
 On average, a $5 donation will provide 24 servings, or three half-gallons, of milk.